SK53/indicia-docs/introduction/architecture.rst

 There are several possible approaches to building your website using Indicia, these include:

-* Instant Indicia - the fastest and simplest way to get started
+* :doc:`Instant Indicia <instant-indicia>` - the fastest and simplest way to get started
-* The Drupal IForm module
+* :doc:`The Drupal IForm module <../site-building/iform/index>`
-* Using the Indicia programmers interface from your own PHP code
+* :doc:`Using the Indicia programmers interface from your own PHP code
+  <../developing/client-website/tutorial-writing-php-form/index>`

+You can find out more about the site building choices in `../site-building/building-your-website`.